gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the CRYPT parameter with the chosen Protection Engine.
-When the Server cannot find a supported Protection Engine, it will silently discard the INIT chunk.
+When the Server cannot find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.

 When Client and Server have agreed on an Encrypted Association by means of handshaking INIT/INIT-ACK with a common Protection Engine,